MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/manual-provisioning.md

 ---
-title: "Manual Provisioning"
+title: "Manual Provisioning for Xamarin.iOS"
 description: "Once Xamarin.iOS has been successfully installed, the next step in iOS development is to provision your iOS device.
-This guide will explore requesting development certificates and profiles, working with app services, and deploying an app to device." ms.prod: xamarin ms.assetid: E26ACC94-F4A5-4FF5-B7D4-BE596745A665 ms.technology: xamarin-ios
+This guide explores using manual provisioning to set up development certificates and profiles." ms.prod: xamarin ms.assetid: E26ACC94-F4A5-4FF5-B7D4-BE596745A665 ms.technology: xamarin-ios